bbauska/CS198.2x/README.md

-As Bitcoin and blockchain technology matured, banks and corporations took interest in developing what are now known as **permissioned** blockchains and distributed ledgers.
+As Bitcoin and blockchain technology matured, banks and corporations took interest in developing what are now known as <b>permissioned</b> blockchains and distributed ledgers.
 They aimed to “take the blockchain out of Bitcoin.”

 Permissioned systems only allow trusted users into the system, allowing